univec-ai/postvec/web/docs/guides/indexes.md

 migrations, cursor backfill, and heartbeats for that database while it builds.

-That is why `auto` is opt-in.
-Use it on a small, quiet table.
-On a large or write-heavy table keep `manual` and run:
+For this reason, `auto` is opt-in and is intended for small, quiet tables.
+Large or write-heavy tables should remain on `manual` and use:

 ```sql
 CREATE INDEX CONCURRENTLY docs_body_hnsw